Kangvai: 2023–2026 Manipur conflict

-The Sangai Express reported that they attempted to burn the forest office at the village and that the police dispersed them by firing tear gas shells and blank fire.
+The Sangai Express reported that the mobs attempted to burn the forest office at the village and that the police dispersed them by firing tear gas shells and blank fire.
 Nevertheless it is said that the mobs set fire to at least six houses and some vehicles.
 The Sangai Express did not mention that Arambai Tenggol was present in the village, which was later admitted by its chief Korounganba Khuman.
-In December 2023, a phone call made by the former police officer Thounoujam Brinda was leaked, where she is heard stating that Arambai Tenggol were responsible for the arson of Meitei houses at Torbung gram panchayat (which includes Phougakchao Ikhai) on that day.
+In December 2023, a phone call made by the former police officer Thounoujam Brinda was leaked, where she is heard stating that Arambai Tenggol were responsible for the arson of "Meitei houses" at Torbung gram panchayat (which includes Phougakchao Ikhai) on that day.

-The Torbung United Club secretary disagreed with the claim and demanded a public clarification.
+The Torbung United Club secretary disagreed with Brinda's claim and demanded a public clarification.

 The women's vigilante group called Meira Paibi ransacked Brinda's house demanding clarification.

 According to later reports, the villagers of Phougakchao Ikhai also fled their homes on 3 May.
 Out of 2000 residents, 1700 people were said to have been displaced, with only 300 remaining.

-Phougakchao Ikhai was later included in the "buffer zone", and the security forces had erected barriers.
-In August, the Meitei civil society organisation COCOMI demanded the removal of barricades and set 30 August as the deadline for doing so.
-After the expiry of the deadline, it organised mobs to storm the barricades, with the security forces blocking them and firing tear gas shells.
-Several people got injured in the stampede that followed.
+Phougakchao Ikhai was later included in the "buffer zone", and the security forces erected barricades.
+In August, the Meitei civil society organisation COCOMI demanded the removal of barricades by the end of the month, and then organised mobs to storm the barricades.
+This resulted in clashes with the security forces and several people got injured in the stampedes.

-Eventually the government allowed the residents of Phougakchao Ikhai to return in early October and 550 people returned to their homes.
+Eventually the residents were allowed to return in early October 2023 and some 550 people did so.